5 Ways to Describe Migraines to a Person Who Doesn't Have Them

 Occasionally it’s the nausea that takes over during an attack.
 That’s when I like to mention that, “Having a migraine is like suffering through a hot yoga class while eating raw chicken from 2007.”

 During Halloween one year, I was inspired to tell a family member that my migraines sometimes take on a monster-like quality.
 Discussing the movie Frankenstein, I asked, “You know when all that lightning goes into The Creature's head?”
 I began, “Well, imagine that kind of blinding pain…and then add flu symptoms.”
-Sadly, during an attack, I’m always too achey to sing a rousing rendition of Putting on the Ritz.
+Sadly, during an attack, I’m always too achy to sing a rousing rendition of Putting on the Ritz.

-Comparing migraine pain to childbirth
+Comparing the pain to childbirth

 When I was pregnant, I was never super concerned about the pain of childbirth mainly because I’d been a migraine sufferer for many years.
 I figured I’d dealt with my fair share of pain.
-Since birthing my baby boy, I’ve described trying to function during a migraine like this, “Migraine pain is like asking a woman a the height of child labor to get up and fix Thanksgiving Dinner.”
+Since birthing my baby boy, I’ve described trying to function during a migraine like this, “Migraine pain is like asking a woman a the height of child labor to get up and fix Thanksgiving dinner.”

 Hibachi grilling my brain